drevansa/Getting-And-Cleaning-Data-Project/CodeBook.md

 2. activity

-   chr "LAYING"
+ chr
+ 1. WALKING
+ 2. WALKING_UPSTAIRS
+ 3. WALKING_DOWNSTAIRS
+ 4. SITTING
+ 5. STANDING
+ 6. LAYING

 3. tBodyAccMeanX

-   average of mean body acceleration signal in the X direction for the activity by subject num 0.22159824394...0.3014610196
+   average of mean body acceleration signal in the X direction for the activity by subject
+   num 0.22159824394...0.3014610196

 4. tBodyAccMeanY